 For the first day of the competition, participants were split into groups, with specialists in FE, in CFD and in musculoskeletal modelling working together on various modelling challenges.
 This provided a great opportunity for the FE specialists to use Simpleware software to generate subject-specific FE models of a fractured mouse tibia from µCT DICOM images.
 Many of the participants were already familiar with Simpleware products, and I was impressed with the quality of their models.
 Being at the event to give support and advice meant, though, that even novice participants became confident users in just a few days.

 The event was also great for demonstrating how easy it is to export from Simpleware FE into Abaqus and ANSYS Mechanical APDL/Workbench software when carrying out FE simulations.
-The CFD specialists also used Simpleware software to build models of corrosion-casted mouse vasculature; the quality of the image data meant that participants were able to test out the automatic segmentation tools in Simpleware ScanIP to quickly create models for ANSYS Fluent/CFX and Abaqus CFD.
+The CFD specialists also used Simpleware software to build models of mouse vascular corrosion-casting; the quality of the image data meant that participants were able to test out the automatic segmentation tools in Simpleware ScanIP to quickly create models for ANSYS Fluent/CFX and Abaqus CFD.

 For the second and third days of the event, new teams were formed with a mix of expertise areas.
 The challenge was to refine the preliminary models from the previous day, using the results from each of them to make changes to other models.
 Teams had to create a multiscale model of a mouse with a fractured tibia throughout the stages of a healing process, including CFD analysis of blood flow and oxygen diffusion, musculoskeletal modelling of whole body kinematics, and FE analysis of the fractured region at different stages of the healing process.